whermany/mirror-validation-protocol/Mirror Validation Protocol v1.4.md

 ## TL;DR

-We’ve TRAINED AI on human language, and yet human language, since its invention has been and is steeped in domination, scarcity, comparison, competition, as well as game-based language not to mention binary thinking like “You’re either with me or against me.”
+We’ve trained AI on human language, and yet human language, since its invention has been and is steeped in domination, scarcity, comparison, competition, as well as game-based language not to mention binary thinking like “You’re either with me or against me.”

 We also built AI using our economic models.
 Those models reward control, enclosure, and leverage—not empathy, care, or even sufficiency.
 These models influence how AI operates as well as what it responds with.
 These models leverage game-language extensively.
 As humans, we talk about  ”alignment”, but most of the time we are not asking: ”Aligned to what?”
 Most often the answer is simply to win “The Game” better than others.

 And so, the very tools that could free us are now being used to fortify The Game itself—faster, slicker, more amplified and automated than ever before.
 Like Marshall McLuhan’s collaborator, Father John Culkin said, “We create the tools and they shape us.”
 AI is most certainly shaping us.

+The biggest issue isn't how AI is architected and programmed or who controls it.
+Though those are definitely concerns in their own right.
+The bigger concern is that we trained it on ourselves.

+LLMs don’t invent language games out of nowhere—they reflect back what’s in their training data, which is, in effect, the sum of our collective expressions, fears, strategies, and defenses.
+In that sense, AI “knows” us because it has been steeped in all that we are: the beautiful, the broken, the contradictory.
+It doesn’t just know facts—it knows our patterns.

 ---